-In its essence, AliExpress (and other sites that hook you up with East Asian sellers) are just marketplaces.
-While it's easy to snap up a scorcher, it's just as easy to get burnt.
+In essence, AliExpress (and other sites that connect you with East Asian sellers) are marketplaces.
+While it's easy to snap up a scorcher, it's also easy to get burnt.

-So it's a good idea for newbies to learn the ropes by bidding on a few small items, such as stickers or bottle openers.
-This way, you can learn how the system works before graduating to more costly wares.
+So, it's a good idea for newbies to learn the ropes by buying a few small items, such as stickers or bottle openers.
+This way, you can learn how the system works before bidding on more costly wares.

 It can be bewildering working out where to start.
 One easy route is the website Thieve, which is a curated list of products - simply scroll down or use the tags at the top and categories on the hand to see what's new, popular and recommended.